ksnxr/SSGRLDNDM/sgmcmc/README.md

+Generate Figure 2.
 For further information see README.md in the parent folder.

 # Usage